NFL explains why Chiefs-Dolphins wasn’t postponed due to weather

 NFL Chief Medical Officer Dr. Allen Sills and other league medical consultants have been in touch with the medical staffs for both clubs, as well as medical personnel at the NFL Players Association.

-Each team will also have equipment and gear to provide additional protection from the cold temperatures, including heated benches, other heating equipment, heavy jackets and parkas, gloves, hand warmers and fluids to avoid dehydration.
+Each team had have equipment and gear to provide additional protection from the cold temperatures, including heated benches, other heating equipment, heavy jackets and parkas, gloves, hand warmers and fluids to avoid dehydration.

 Arrowhead Stadium is also trying to help fans stay warm.

-Fans are allowed to bring cardboard no larger than 3-feet-by-5-feet to stand on, to create a barrier between the cold concrete.
+Fans were allowed to bring cardboard no larger than 3-feet-by-5-feet to stand on, to create a barrier between the cold concrete.